BYLAWS OF THE ARKANSAS FLOODPLAIN MANAGEMENT ASSOCIATION, INC.

 Article 3 – Board of Directors

-The purpose and object for which the Association is formed and established and the Association’s property shall be managed by the Association’s board of directors.
-The board of directors consists of the officers that include the executive director of the Association.
-In furtherance of the purpose of the Association, the board may establish and appoint committees and delegate authority.
+The purpose and object for which the Association is formed and established and the !ssociation’s property shall be managed by the !ssociation’s Board of Directors.
+The Board of Directors consists of the officers that include the Executive Director of the Association.
+In furtherance of the purpose of the Association, the Board of Directors may establish and appoint committees and delegate authority.

 Clark, Columbia, Garland, Hempstead, Hot Spring, Howard, Lafayette, Little River, Miller, Montgomery, Nevada, Pike, Polk, and Sevier.